netropy/fpintro/ch2_expressions.md

 In Lisp-based languages, expressions (or so-called _s-expressions_, _sexprs_, or _sexps_ for [symbolic expressions](https://en.wikipedia.org/wiki/S-expression)) take the form of a _list_, typically, with an operator as the 1st element followed by zero or more operands `( operator operands ... operands )`.

-After the coding excercises in this chapter, this cartoon will become clearer ;-)
+After having done the coding excercises in this chapter, this cartoon will become clearer  ;-)

 ![](https://imgs.xkcd.com/comics/lisp_cycles.png)